jtasonye/jtasonye/README.md

 - ➟ 🏫 Junior at Gordon College. <br />
 - ➟ 💻 Aspiring Software/Systems Engineer with hands-on experience in projects involving Powershell, API's, Databases, and more.
-- ➟ 🌱 Currently working on my website, <a href="https://faithfocus.vercel.app/">FaithFocus</a>, where I plan to implement a database system and user authentication.
+- ➟ 🌱 Currently learning user authentication and database storage for my website, <a href="https://faithfocus.vercel.app/">FaithFocus</a>.
 - ➟ ⚡ Using this space to put down any fun ideas or learning projects I may be working on.
 - ➟ 📬 How to reach me: jason.asonye@gordon.edu.